One knife that you will really want to have in your kitchen is a quality serrated bread knife.

-One knife which you will really want to have in your kitchen is a good quality bread knife.
-Unlike the mountain by the same name which can be found in New South Wales, bread knives generally have a serrated blade that is used to cut breads quickly and easily.
+Unlike the hilariously named Breadknife which can be found in Australia, bread knives generally have a serrated blade that is used to cut breads quickly and easily.

 One serious contender to take into consideration is this lovely Saken 10 inch kitchen bread knife.
-Composed of German HC Steel, it has been engineered to perfection with a lovely full-tang design.
+Composed of high carbon German steel, it has been engineered to perfection with a lovely full-tang design.
 A seamless joined handle provides a perfectly balanced grip.

 This is a knife that will glide through crusty artisanal loaves and tender quick breads with equal ease, cutting through without tearing or crushing.
 You will also find it to be very versatile.